dmidlo/histdata.com-tools/docs/temporal-sidecar-performance.md

 - Keep the production fan-out default at `4` parallel child workflows.

-The sidecar has fixed orchestration overhead, so repository-only and single-item jobs can be slower than foreground.
+The sidecar has fixed orchestration overhead, so repository-only and single-item jobs can be slower than the deprecated foreground comparison path.
 That tradeoff is acceptable for the Temporal migration because the live path now proves bounded workflow history, real activity handoff, artifact references instead of dataframes in history, and lane-isolated execution.
 Throughput tuning should happen on multi-period and multi-pair workloads before changing defaults.